Prukutu/AOES-CLIM-WorkingWithData/_episodes/03-aggregating.md

 ~~~
 {: .language-python}

-Note that the plotting was not confused by hte fact that the two time series were of different lengths.
+Note that the plotting was not confused by the fact that the two time series were of different lengths.
 Because we specified the time coordinate of each as its X-axis values, `plt.plot` could navigate the data and plot it correctly.

 > ## Some other aggregation functions